codefellows/seattle-ops-401d1/class-42/README.md

 - Review: Class 41 Lab
 - Review: Class 41 Ops Challenge
 - Demo: Class 42 Ops Challenge
-- Discussion: Scanning and Enumeration with Nmap
+- Discussion: Pass the Hash with Mimikatz
-- Lecture: Scanning and Enumeration with Nmap
+- Lecture: Pass the Hash with Mimikatz
-- Demo: Scanning and Enumeration with Nmap
+- Demo: Pass the Hash with Mimikatz

+## Resources